-The International Classification Rules for boccia are determined by BISFed and these provide the guidelines for international competition including the Paralympic Games.
+The International Classification Rules for Boccia are determined by BISFed and these provide the guidelines for international competition including the Paralympic Games.
 Boccia Ireland follows the International Classification Guidelines for BC1, BC2, BC3 and BC4 classifications.
 Boccia Ireland use these classifications for all events.
 B5, a new classification, is currently being trialled at international level and we await confirmation of its acceptance at international events.
-See below for details on classifications for players not eligible under Paralympic & BISFed classification.
+See below for details on classification for players not eligible under the BISFed classification Rules & Regulations.

-As mentioned above, Boccia Ireland currently operates in line with the Paralympic & BISFed Classifications – BC1, BC2, BC3 , BC4 (& BC5).
-However, boccia is a fully inclusive sport and as such we have created two additional classifications – BC6 and Open.
+As mentioned above, Boccia Ireland operates in line with the BISFed Classification Rules & Regulations, providing competition opportunities for players in the classes of BC1, BC2, BC3 , BC4 (& BC5).
+Moreover, Boccia is a fully inclusive sport and as such we have created two additional classifications – BC6 and Open.
 Details of all classification groupings are below.

 In order to compete in Boccia Ireland competitions you must first be classified.